Sterility Assurance Level

 Significance of Sterility Assurance Level

-As mentioned above, if the device intended to be designated as sterile then it should reach SAL of 10-6.
-Hence, while preparing the sterilization process of particular medical device, the manufacturer should consider the microbial burden during the manufacturing process, material characteristics and packaging materials, as these have an influence on the sterilization process.
+As mentioned above, if the device is intended to be designated as sterile then it should reach a SAL of 10-6.
+Hence, while preparing the sterilization process of a particular medical device, the manufacturer should consider the microbial burden during the manufacturing process, material characteristics, and packaging materials, as these have an influence on the sterilization process.

-When it comes for safety of a device, we should never compromise.
+When it comes to the safety of a device, we should never compromise.
 Right?

 About the Author